*69 (album): Composition

 Musically, the album marked a sharp turn in style for Blue, whose debut album Another Angry Woman was composed of soft indie pop tracks.
 Scapi Magazine defined *69 as "a soundscape of vulnerability [that] cuts deep, though you might not realize it at first".
 They also praised Blue's "avant-pop, experimental ambiance".
 J.R.
 Nelson of the Chicago Reader described the style of the album as a "surprise" considering the genre of the singer's past releases, and praised *69 for its unique sound: "a few listens to Blue's radio-ready solo jams, such as Microscope and Falling in Love make it clear that she can translate her razor-sharp hooks into any musical language".
-Blue went on to win Chicago Reader's Best Pop Artist Award 2019 by virtue of *69s acclaim.*69 co-songwriter and producer Max Perenchio passed away at the age of 33 on November 26, 2020.
+Blue went on to win Chicago Reader's Best Pop Artist Award 2019 by virtue of *69s acclaim.*69 co-songwriter and producer Max Perenchio died at the age of 33 on November 26, 2020.
 The album was his final studio album production during his lifetime.

 Emily Blue is set to release an album in honor of Perenchio, titled The Afterlove, posthumously credited to him, having co-written and produced the album in the weeks prior to his death.